SamFratantonio/SamFratantonioIT1025/Lab7A/readme.md

 ## Big Data

 * Briefly describe the four "Vs" of big data
+   * Volume: the scale of the data, how much of it there is.
+   * Velocity: the speed of data streaming, how fast data can be transported.
+   * Variety: Different types of data formats, this is necessary because the technical details of data cannot always be predicted.
+   * Veracity: the trustworthiness of the data, how accurate is it.
 * What types of technology have driven the increased need for big data?
+   * Web services that operate on a large scale and have a large number of users/customers.
+Social networks/forums especially.

 # Structured Query Language (SQL)
 * Explain RDBMS and how it relates to SQL and the purpose of SQL